 Publishing content on the web can often seem a futile game.
 You can spend hours crafting long-form, information-rich blog posts for them to pick up few readers and fewer conversions, and waste countless afternoons tweaking your product/service descriptions for them to make no impact whatsoever.

 But we often forget, publishing online follows different rules to publishing in the real world, where edition number one of your first hardback novel really has to count.
-Web content has the valuable advantage that after you send it out, you can edit, change, test, and alter it as many times and as often as you like.
+Web content offers the invaluable advantage that after you send it out, you can edit, change, test, and alter it as many times and as often as you like.
 And you’d be crazy not to: updating and republishing old content has been shown to increase traffic by more than 100 percent.
 Not to mention that high-quality content is up there with link-building as one of the most important SEO signals that Google uses to rank your site.

 So take some time off from churning out new content and make sure what you’ve already published is performing at its best with a quick, but thorough, SEO content review.